 Sweetened with a simple-syrup spiced with cinnamon, anise and cardamom

-Once the ginger and turmeric become golden, sprinkle them with a little cane sugar, (or skip this step and add honey once cooled!), this balances the flavours of the tea.
+Once the ginger and turmeric become golden, if you don't things a bit sweet sprinkle the hot roots with a little cane sugar to balances the flavours of the tea.
 I used a drizzle of a homemade simple-syrup shown above.
-To make a simple-syrup at home check out our poaching blog post here, and follow the recipe with a ratio of equal parts sugar to water (sugar:water = 1:1).

 After the tea has simmered for 10 minutes, turn off the heat and allow it to steep for another 10 minutes.